Skip to main content

 Why true Amazon profit is harder to see than it looks

 Amazon FBA profit is what you actually keep after every fee, ad cost, return, and operational expense is subtracted from your selling price.
-It is not the same as your "gross margin" β€” that headline number ignores 40–60% of real-world costs.
+It is not the same as your "gross margin" — that headline number skips most of the real costs that only show up later.

 This calculator models every one of those fees the way Amazon actually applies them, then projects three numbers that matter: net profit per unit, profit margin, and monthly net profit after returns.
-It also computes your break-even price algebraically β€” the minimum price below which the product loses money β€” so you know exactly how much cushion you have.
+It also computes your break-even price algebraically — the minimum price below which the product loses money — so you know exactly how much cushion you have.

 It works for every Amazon marketplace (US, UK, IN, DE, FR, CA, AU, AE, SG) and adapts to your local currency automatically.
 Use it before launching, when negotiating supplier prices, or any time Amazon updates their fee schedule.